bealearts/css-animation-sync/README.md

 # API

-* `const animation = new sync(animationName || animationNames)` - Synchronises all DOM elements using a CSS animation or multiple CSS animations
+* `const animation = new sync(animationName || animationNames)` - Synchronises all DOM elements using a CSS animation or multiple CSS animations.
+The animations duration needs to be the same for syncing to make sense.

     * `animationName` Name of the CSS animation to sync
     * `animationNames` Array of CSS animations to sync (allows syncing multiple animations)